mrJozhkinKot/currency-converter/README.md

-# currency-converter
-Thia is simple currency converter
+This is a simple currency converter